How to Clean a Cast Iron Sink: 8 Methods (with Pictures)

 Cast iron sinks are very durable and can last several generations if you care for them properly.
 They have a tough white porcelain coating that shines and looks nice, but it is easily scratched and invites stains and smudges.
 If you inherited the sink, you might not know the best way to clean it without scratching it and causing permanent damage.

 We will go over several steps you can take to get your cast iron sink looking like new.

 What Products Not to Use

-When you are cleaning your cast iron sink, you want to avoid using acidic cleaners, powdered abrasive cleaners, wire brushes, or steel wool to clean the sink.
-These items can discolor the porcelain or cause scratches, which can be difficult to remove.
+When cleaning your cast iron sink, avoid using acidic cleaners, powdered abrasive cleaners, wire brushes, or steel wool.
+They can discolor the porcelain or cause scratches, which can be difficult to remove.

-To get your cast iron sink as clean as possible, remove all of the dishes and follow these next few steps.
+To get your cast iron sink as clean as possible, remove all the dishes and follow these next steps.

 Since your cast iron sink is coated in white porcelain, using bleach is one of the best ways to restore its original shine.

 A cast iron sink cleaner like Hope’s Perfect Sink Cleaner and Polish is a great alternative to bleach or as a next step.
 These products use chemicals and extremely mild abrasives to remove stains and polish the porcelain to a shine not possible with bleach alone.